 Historical mortgage rates in the U.S.: https://fred.stlouisfed.org/series/MORTGAGE30US

 Business cycle basics: https://www.investopedia.com/terms/b/businesscycle.asp

 Are you on track for retirement?

 Making sure you will be ready for retirement can be overwhelming.
-Funding your retirement accounts over the years is just one part of your journey to the retirement of your dreams.
-A Certified Financial AdivisorTM can help you navigate the complexities of financial planning.
+Funding your retirement accounts over the years is a critical part of your journey to the retirement of your dreams.
+An experienced Financial Advisor can help you navigate the complexities of investment management.
 Talk to a Financial Advisor>

 Dream.
 Plan.
 Do.